aspieweeb759/sm64ex-alo/README.md

 Each branch of this repository should be a hack that has finished being ported or is currently being ported.

+For most romhacks, the start level should be changed to 16 in "src/game/tweaks.inc.c"

+If your romhack has fog related graphics bugs, they can be fixed relatively easily All you need to do is paste the line of code below in between "gsSPGeometryMode(0, G_CULL_BACK|G_LIGHTING)," and "gsSPEndDisplayList()," at the bottom of custom.model.inc.c in "name_of_level/areas/1/"

+gsDPPipeSync(),
+gsDPSetCombineLERP(TEXEL0, 0, SHADE, 0, 0, 0, 0, SHADE,TEXEL0, 0, SHADE, 0, 0, 0, 0, SHADE),
+gsDPSetRenderMode(G_RM_AA_ZB_TEX_EDGE, G_RM_NOOP2),

 ### Porting Tools

 RM2C tool developed by jesusyoshi54: [RM2C](https://gitlab.com/scuttlebugraiser/rom-manger-2-c)